 This cultivar of staghorn sumac (see below) is a dwarf, reaching a maximum of 6 feet tall x 6 feet wide.
 Its coloration is quite different from that of the wild sumacs.
 The lime-colored leaves are quite attractive.
 But the best show is reserved for fall, when the foliage picks up some hints of red or orange.
 While it tends not to sucker as much as the staghorn type in some areas, be aware that there is no iron-clad guarantee that it won't spread.
 So check first with your local county extension.

 Staghorn is one of the better-known wild sumac trees.
 Although native to New England, it is a tough plant that can be grown in other regions as well.
 And almost every region of the U.S. has some variety of sumac native to it.
-If you're sure that sumac is too offbeat for your landscaping tastes, please consult my series on popular fall foliage trees.
 This series provides photos and descriptions of trees ranging from towering oaks to the much smaller Japanese dogwood trees.

 There are many kinds of non-poison sumac trees.
 Mention of two common varieties native to New England will suffice as examples.
 Staghorn trees (Rhus typhina (hirta)) are a relatively tall variety (reaches 18 feet to 35 feet).
 Staghorn derives its name from the hairy texture of its branches, reminiscent of the velvety feel of deer antlers.
 The smooth sumac tree (Rhus glabra) is another common variety; it attains a height of about 10 feet.
 Both provide striking fall foliage.